lchigami/docker-openproject/README.md

 ```
 docker run -d --name openproject-postgres-data -v /data busybox true
 docker run -d --name openproject-postgres --volumes-from openproject-postgres-data -e USER=super -e PASS=password paintedfox/postgresql
-docker run -d --name openproject --link openproject-postgres:postgres -p 8080:80 progtologist/openproject
+docker run -d --name openproject --link openproject-postgres:postgres -p 8080:80 -e GMAIL_USERNAME=test@gmail.com -e GMAIL_PASSWORD=password progtologist/openproject
 ```

 Wait a little while for the database setup and migrations to run.
 After a short period the application should be available at http://localhost:8080.
-You can check the database migration progress with `docker attach openproject`.
+You can check the database migration progress with `docker attach --sig-proxy=false openproject`.

-At some point I'll make the container more configurable, to use environment variables rather than rely on linked containers.
-Pull requests welcome!
+You can use the GMAIL\_USERNAME and GMAIL\_PASSWORD parameters to enable using gmail smtp to send emails.
+To use this you must enable your accounts security settings to "Allow less secure apps".

 ## License